 Market Domain Data Agent distributes a change to Market Domain data;

 Initial Settlement or Reconciliation run to take place.

+Demand Control Event occurs

 A brief summary of these business events is given below.
 The summaries only give business context to the data aggregation process.
 They do not attempt to detail all activities and exchanges of information associated with the event.
 The business events are cross referenced to the system events described in section 8.